 Conservatory at Matthaei Botanical Gardens

 The conservatory displays plants from three major life and climate zones—or “biomes”—around the world.
+(Scroll down for images of each climate zone.)
 Each biome has its own section, or “house” introduced below.
 Our living collections serve students and faculty in a wide range of sciences and the arts.
 We also feature a display of bonsai year-round in the temperate house.
 The plants in the conservatory are selected to represent:

 - important vegetation types in each biome

 - species or habitats at risk of extinction

 - human domesticates of special interest as medicinal or iconic plants